Top 4 Mobile Gimbals

 • 10 Minutes

-The Zhiyun Smooth 5S AI is a smartphone gimbal designed to balance functionality with even crazier AI innovation that might be more reliable than the Osmo Mobile 7 in windy or noisy areas.
-It's a pro-grade gimbal that feels solid on the hands, slightly more bulky, and can balance more smartphone attachments given its more capable weight.
+The Zhiyun Smooth 5S AI is a smartphone gimbal designed to balance functionality with even crazier AI innovation that might be more reliable than the other gimbals on this list in windy or noisy areas.
+It's a pro-grade gimbal that feels solid in the hands, slightly more bulky, and can balance more smartphone attachments given its more capable weight limitations.

 What We Rate